AntonioLaurance/DronesFlood/README.md

     </p>
 </div>

-For this implementation, as a team of developers, we will jointly build a native Android transaction-based mobile application capable of obtaining information from the victims of the flood, such as the severity, a short message describing their situation and, of course, their exact location.
-Of course, this is where the drones take place, because as we can all conclude, Internet access will be very poor or impossible, drones being a method of providing a few minutes of Internet access to know where the victims are and how serious their condition is.
+For this implementation, as a team of developers, we will jointly need to build a native Android transaction-based mobile application capable of obtaining information from the victims, such as the severity of their condition, a short message describing their situation, and their exact location.
+Of course, this is where the drones will take place, as Internet access will be very poor or impossible after an adverse natural event, so drones will represent a method of providing life-saving opportunities to affected communities.

 <div align="center">
     <img src="fig/uiAndroid.png" width="250">